-1 When Glen Canyon Dam serves regulation services, 2 it instantaneously fluctuates above and below a fixed 3 generation set point.
-For example, when the hourly set point 4 is 500 MW and regulation services is 60 MW, generation 5 will go to a minimum of 440 MW when regulating down 6 and go up to a maximum of 560 MW when regulating up.
-7 Based on conversations with EMMO staff, the net energy 8 generated to provide regulation over a 1-hour time period is 9 very close to zero; that is, instantaneous fluctuations in 10 generation above and below the generation set point sum to zero.
-In the example above, 500 MWh of generation would 11 12 be generated during the hour.
-13
+When Glen Canyon Dam serves regulation services, it instantaneously fluctuates above and below a fixed generation set point.
+For example, when the hourly set point is 500 MW and regulation services is 60 MW, generation will go to a minimum of 440 MW when regulating down and go up to a maximum of 560 MW when regulating up.
+Based on conversations with EMMO staff, the net energy generated to provide regulation over a 1-hour time period is very close to zero; that is, instantaneous fluctuations in generation above and below the generation set point sum to zero.
+In the example above, 500 MWh of generation would be generated during the hour.

 Because water release restrictions at Glen Canyon Dam are specified in terms of average hourly flow rates, and not instantaneous limits, regulation services can continue to be provided when releases are at an environmental flow rate limit.
 For example, a powerplant's generation can be set for an hour to a level that exactly releases the minimum water flow rate requirement.
-When providing regulation services instances when it is higher than the minimum flow (regulating up).
+When providing regulation services during this hour, instantaneous flow rate will sometimes be lower than the environmental "hourly rate" minimum (regulating down), but these low flows will be offset by instances when it is higher than the minimum flow (regulating up).